Foster-Daimler tractor: Legacy

-Probably the greatest contribution the Foster-Daimler tractor had to the war effort was it brought William Foster & Co, and particularly William Tritton, into the development and production of the tank.
+Probably the greatest contribution the Foster-Daimler tractor made to the war effort was to bring William Foster & Co, and particularly William Tritton, into the development and production of the tank.
 Tritton was one of the engineers who developed the first completed tank design, Little Willie and its successor "Mother" ("Big Willie"), as well as the Mark A "Whippet" and Mark C "Hornet" medium tanks, with William Foster & Co. conducting much of the production.

-Both Little Willie, Mother, and the unchanged Mark I tank used the Foster-Daimler tractor's 105 brake horsepower Daimler engine, gear-box and differential, being one of the few power units available in England with the required power, speeding up development and production.
+Little Willie, Mother, and the unchanged Mark I tank used the Foster-Daimler tractor's 105 brake horsepower Daimler engine, gear-box and differential, as it was one of the few power units available in England with the required power, speeding up development and production.
 They were also used in the Mark II, Mark III, and Mark IV tanks.
 Later, to increase the power of the engine, it was modified with aluminium pistons and dual carburettors to deliver 125 bhp, the upgraded engine being installed in the last 200 Mark IV tanks.